zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 Install the required utils or update to new one.
 The `powerbi-visuals-utils-interactivityutils`(https://github.com/Microsoft/PowerBI-visuals-utils-interactivityutils/) version 3.0.0 or higher contains additional classes to manipulate with state selection or filter.
 Install or update utils in your project before continue.

+And update visual API to 1.11.0 to use `registerOnSelectCallback` in instance of `SelectionManager`.

 ### How the bookmarks support visuals interact with Power BI

 Let's consider the sample, where a user creates several bookmarks in the report page and use different selections in each bookmark.